stadtarchiv-lindau/lista-tools/README.md

 ```
 lista-tools --options [COMMAND] [ARGUMENTS] --options
 ```
-The options passed before the command change the behaviour of the entire program, while the ones at the end only relate to that specific command.
+The general options passed before the command change the behaviour of the entire program, while the ones at the end only relate to that specific command.

 To get help in the command line pass the option `--help` without any arguments to get general help or after an argument to get help with that specific command.